-Track Idler: The Track Idler is coupled directly to the Track Adjustment, there is no maintenance except for the lubrication of the bearings listed above
+Track Idler: The Track Idler is coupled directly to the Track Adjustment, there is no maintenance to this item.

 Track Adjustment: The Tracks will begin to stretch and loosen up after they wear in.
 Visually inspect the Tracks for tightness.
 Loose Tracks may make popping noises, slip or stick, and possibly slip off the Drive sprocket.
+Remove the access cover on the side of the track frame.
+The grease zerk that is located inside the frame is used to tension the tracks only, and any type of grease can be used.
+Refer to drawing below for correct tension